Vestfold (Storting constituency): Electoral system

 Vestfold currently elects six of the 169 members of the Storting using the open party-list proportional representation electoral system.
 Constituency seats are allocated by the County Electoral Committee using the Modified Sainte-Laguë method.
-Compensatory seats (seats at large) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
+Compensatory seats (seats at large or levelling seats) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
 Only parties that reach the 4% national threshold compete for compensatory seats.

 Election results

 Summary

 (Excludes compensatory seats.
 Figures in italics represent joint lists.)